ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 exit status 1
 ```

-This can happend either because the original specified control keys (previous step) do not contain the
+This can happen either because the original specified control keys (previous step) do not contain the
 ledger address, or because the ledger address control key was not selected in the current step.
 In the given
 example, the ledger 0 address control key was not selected.